tybottorff/bottorffdocs/notes/literature_notes.md

  - main targets of recipient immune response against allograft are donor MHC antigens on allogenic tissue
  - recognition of mismatched MHC antigens leads to allograft rejection
  - allorecognition can occur directly and/or indirectly: directly refers to recognition of intact donor MHC molecules on donor cells (APC)s, indirectly refers to presentation of processed antigens by recipient APCs to recipient T cells
+# Altered interactions between circulating and tissue-resident CD8 T cells with the colonic mucosa define colitis associated with immune checkpoint inhibitors
+ - paired colon mucosal biopsy and blood from 13 patients with ICB colitis, 8 healthy controls, 8 with ICB no colitis
+ - RNA, TCR, among other data!
+ - TCR sharing between periphery and colon
 # Amino acid similarity accounts for T cell crossreactivity and for "holes" in the T cell repertoire
  - analyze HIV epitope SLFNTVATL (SFL9)
  - biochemically similar amino acid substitutions in peptide don't drastically alter TCR-pMHC recognition